 That’s just an old wives’ tale, says Dr Lim May Li, an obstetrician and gynaecologist at Gynecology Consultants Clinic and Surgery.
 Your pregnancy diet does not cause jaundice in newborn.

-Related: 3 myths about jaundice in newborns
+(Also read: 3 myths about jaundice in new babies)

 Some degree of jaundice (or yellowing of the skin) among newborns is completely normal, she adds.